leobudima/elogii-blog/content/white-glove-delivery-complete-guide.md

 If you want to bring your business to another level, you should offer white glove delivery to your customers.

-By using software, you are able to streamline white glove operation.
+By using software, you can streamline white glove operation.

 That’s how you can assign technicians with the right skill set to the right task.